 Qatar Country Report

-The risk of a US-Iran war in the Gulf, which would inevitably involve Qatar, is elevated, but the likelihood of conflict is reduced by the probable Iranian calculation that it would almost certainly be defeated by the US in a conventional conflict.
-An end to the Saudi-led blockade of Qatar involving Bahrain, Egypt, and the UAE will ease in 2020, including a decision by the boycotting states to attend the Gulf Cup tournament in Qatar in November 2019.
+The risk of a US-Iran war in the Gulf, which would inevitably involve Qatar, is elevated, but the probability of conflict is reduced by the strong likelihood of Iran being defeated by the US in a conventional conflict.
+There are indications that the Saudi-led blockade of Qatar involving Bahrain, Egypt, and the UAE will ease in 2020, including a decision by the boycotting states to attend the Gulf Cup tournament in Qatar in November 2019.
 The dispute is unlikely to escalate militarily as long as the US rejects this option.
-Although border disputes between Qatar and Saudi Arabia have long strained their relations, both are part of the Gulf Co-operation Council mutual defence alliance and the risk of disputes leading to military confrontation is negligible.
+Although border disputes between Qatar and Saudi Arabia are common, both are part of the Gulf Cooperation Council mutual defence alliance.

 Vaccinations required to enter the country